 Does CBD Juice Contain Nicotine?

 To clear up a common misconception: no, CBD e-liquid does not have any nicotine in it.
-Having said that, there are some companies that sell CBD juice infused with nicotine.
+Having said that, some companies do sell CBD juice infused with nicotine.

 However, such products clearly state that nicotine is present, so you don’t need to worry.
 You can also add nicotine juice to your CBD e-liquid and vice versa.

 Be Aware of What’s in Your CBD Juice

 As one final tip, be sure to only buy CBD vape e-liquids that come with third-party lab test results.
 That’s the best way to confirm that your product actually contains as much CBD as the company claims it does.